Sleep Apnea - Getting A Diagnosis

-Sleep apnea is typically a chronic condition that disrupts your sleep.
-Of course, the result is poor quality sleep, which of course makes you tired during the day and is the leading cause of excessive daytime sleepiness.
+Sleep apnea is a chronic condition that disrupts your sleep.
+Of course, the result of sleep apnea is poor quality sleep, which means you will be tired during the day, and it is the leading cause of excessive daytime sleepiness.
 Sleep apnea often goes undiagnosed.
-It really isn’t a condition that can be diagnosed in a routine visit with the doctor.
+It really isn’t a condition that can be diagnosed in a routine doctor.
 If a doctor suspects you have sleep apnea, he will order a sleep test.

 Sleep Apnea Types

 Obstructive sleep apnea is more common for people who smoke, drink alcohol or who are overweight, but it can happen to anyone.
 It most commonly happens to men between the ages of 30 and 50.
-However, it can happen to a small child with large tonsils and adenoids, or if they are very obese.
-Roughly 4-9% of sleep apnea sufferers are middle-aged men, 2-4% are middle aged women and 80-90% are never diagnosed.
+However, it can happen to a small child with large tonsils and adenoids, or if the child is very obese.
+Roughly 4-9% of sleep apnea sufferers are middle-aged men, 2-4% are middle aged women, and 80-90% are never diagnosed.
 One half of people with obstructive sleep apnea are obese.
 Other reasons for sleep apnea are an individual who has a larger tongue and tonsils.
 In contrast, a small framed person will also have a smaller mouth and throat, causing sleep apnea symptoms.

-Central sleep apnea is a less common form of sleep apnea which is caused when the area of your brain that controls breathing doesn’t send the correct nerve signals to your breathing muscles.
-In this case the body makes no effort to breath.
-This type of apnea can happen to anyone but is usually associated with individuals over age 65.
+Central sleep is controlled breathing that sends the correct nerve signals to your breathing muscles.
+In this case the body makes no effort to breathe.
+This type of apnea can happen to anyone, but it is usually associated with individuals over age 65.
 Approximately 10% of sleep apnea sufferers have this type..

 Sleep Apnea Symptoms